ucsf-wynton/wynton-website-hpc/docs/howto/jupyterhub.md

 Please setup your own environment before getting started.
 The base environment on JupyterHub is installed locally on the server and won't be accessible from the cluster.

-There are several ways one can setup an environment, we recommend using virtualenv.
+There are several ways one can setup an environment, we recommend using `virtualenv`.
 See [Installing packages to a virtual environment](https://wynton.ucsf.edu/hpc/howto/python.html#2-installing-to-a-virtual-environment-aka-virtualenv) for instructions.

 ## Creating a kernel for virtual environment: